Her Campus Logo Her Campus Logo

 Between the highlands, lowlands, and islands of Scotland, there are a plethora of fascinating tales and locations.
 Take this as your sign to explore the local history next time you’re out and about in the hills and glens.
 Watch out for mischievous creatures, don’t follow any strange lights around standing stones, and shout if you see Nessie swimming in a loch!

-Julia is a postgraduate at the University of St Andrews studying Medieval English.
-Originally from Atlanta, Georgia, USA, she worked for several years as a freelance writer/editor and in live-event production as a singer and producer before returning to academia.
-In her free time, Julia is usually binging the latest K-drama, experimenting with a new recipe, or spending far too much time in H&M, always with a gigantic mug of coffee or tea in hand.
+Julia is a postgraduate alumna of the University of St Andrews and studied Medieval English.
+She contributed to Her Campus St Andrews from 2023-24.
+Originally from Atlanta, Georgia, USA, she has experience as a freelance writer/editor and in live-event production as a singer and producer.
+In her free time, Julia is usually binging the latest K-drama, experimenting with a new recipe, or drinking far too much coffee.
 Alongside her professional writing, Julia writes fiction and hopes to one day pursue publication as a novelist.